mparno/fenics-web/docs/dolfin/dev/cpp/source/programmers-reference/mesh/Cell.rst

     .. cpp:function:: bool contains(const Point& point) const

-        Check whether given point is contained in cell
+        Check whether given point is contained in cell.
+This function is identical to the function collides(point).

         *Arguments*
             point (:cpp:class:`Point`)